Skip to main content

 An RSP provides one or more of the critical technical services necessary for the operation of a generic top-level domain (gTLD) in a manner that provides for the security and stability of the Internet's Domain Name System (DNS).
 RSPs are often referred to as the "back-end" or back-end provider for a gTLD registry operation.

-2. Does my organization need to provide registry services for a gTLD currently in order to apply to the Registry Service Provider (RSP) program?
+2. Does my organization need to be currently providing registry services for a gTLD currently in order to apply to the Registry Service Provider (RSP) program?
+Copy Icon

 Yes.
 If your organization wishes to offer services to applicants in the New gTLD Program: Next Round, it must be evaluated through the RSP Program.